stashed/docs/docs/guides/cli/kubectl-plugin/index.md

 ## Resume Backup

 `kubectl stash pause` comand is used to resume a backup.
+To resume a backup you have to provide the `BackupConfiguration` name or `BackupBatch` name by using flags.
 The available flags are:

 | Flag             | Description                                                                       |
 |------------------|-----------------------------------------------------------------------------------|